iVS3D/iVS3D/README.md

 ```

 ## 📜 Overview
-The **Intelligent Video Sampler 3D** serves as a preprocessing tool to select suitable images for 3D reconstructions.
-Its pipeline supports importing photogrammetric data in the form of image sequences or videos, which are complemented by metadata, such as GPS poses.
+The **Intelligent Video Sampler 3D** serves as a preprocessing tool to select suitable images primarily for 3D reconstruction.
+Its pipeline supports importing image sequences or videos, which can be synchronised with metadata, such as GPS poses from EXIF tags or .SRT and .GPX files.

 An extensive range of [plugins](#-plugins-) either selects images based on, e.g., visual similarity or sharpness, or creates masks to enhance the provided RGB information further.
-New algorithms can easily be added by creating new plugins, which are connected to our feature-rich interface.
+New algorithms can easily be added by creating new plugins without recompiling the core application.

 The resulting image and meta information are exported and can be directly used to start a [3D reconstruction](#-3d-reconstruction) process through the application itself.